Willson Contreras Player Props: Cardinals vs. Nationals

-On Monday, Willson Contreras (.424 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:05 PM ET.
+Willson Contreras -- .147 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Washington Nationals, with MacKenzie Gore on the mound, on June 20 at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mets.
+In his most recent game he had a one-hit performance (1-for-5) against the Nationals.

 Willson Contreras Game Info & Props vs. the Nationals